 Curiosity is contagious

 The good news is that curiosity is contagious.
 When a leader is curious, she or he is open to other perspectives and actively seeks them out.
-By asking open questions to the team, there is room for wonder and the team members feel encouraged to come up with new, sometimes weird, or even radical ideas and solutions.
+By asking open questions to the team, there is room for wonder.
+Team members actively explore new ideas and feel encouraged to come up with new, sometimes weird, or even radical solutions.

-There are simple ways to create a good, open, and safe foundation in a team.
-For example, Vueling Airlines’ innovation team in Barcelona weekly spun a digital ‘wheel of fortune’ in their team meeting.
-When the wheel stopped on a picture of a team member, she or he had to create a simple prototype within a week.
+There are simple ways to create an open and safe space in a team.
+For example, Vueling Airlines’ innovation team in Barcelona spun a digital ‘wheel of fortune’ in their weekly team meetings.
+When the wheel stopped on the picture of a team member, she or he had to create a simple prototype within a week.
 This should be shown to the others in the following team meeting.

-When they started the team members were a bit anxious, but soon everyone got used to it.
-Not only was it fun, but the bond between the team members strengthened as they started to help each other.
+When they started, the team members were a bit anxious.
+But soon, everyone got used to it.
+It became the highlight of the team meeting, and the bond between team members strengthened as they started to help each other.
 Trust in the team increased dramatically.
-On top of all, fifty new ideas came to life.
+On top of all, in just one year, fifty new ideas were brought to life.

 People are naturally curious.
 Create the right context and magic will happen.
 Organisations that understand this are more comfortable with uncertainty and ambiguity.
 They no longer become uncomfortable with the constant changes, but instead, they have found ways to benefit from it.